-The second annual South Orange Maplewood LGBT Pride Festival is on Saturday, June 9 from Noon to 5pm at the Memorial Park Amphitheater (aka the hill by the train station) in Maplewood.
+The second annual is on Saturday, June 9 from Noon to 5pm at the Memorial Park Amphitheater (aka the hill by the train station) in Maplewood.

 The festival celebrates our two unique and diverse communities that support and encourage full equality for everyone, and helps to educate and activate community members – both gay and straight – on issues of LGBT equality.
 Last year’s inaugural year drew several hundred people and this year’s greatly expanded event, newly sponsored by HK Community Fund, is expected to attract twice as many.

 Why should you attend SOMA Pride Festival?
-Read this lovely and heartfelt blog post for several very good reasons.
+Read for several very good reasons.
 But beyond the chance to show your support for diversity and equality in our towns, there is one other very good reason: you will have a blast.